-- 1. Primitive operations - a. enter r into A[s, o] - b. delete r from A[s, o] - c. create subject s (note that $\forall x[A[s', x] = A[x, s'] = \varnothing])$ - d. create object o (note that $\forall x[A[x, o'] = \emptyset]$ ) - e. destroy subject s - f. destroy object o - 2.
-Commands and examples - a.
-Regular command: $create \cdot file$ - b.
-Mono-operational command: $make \cdot owner$ - c.
-Conditional command: $grant \cdot rights$ - d.
-Bi conditional command: $\mathit{grant} \cdot \mathit{read} \cdot \mathit{if} \cdot \mathit{r} \cdot \mathit{and} \cdot c$ - e.
-Doing "or" of 2 conditions: $grant \cdot read \cdot if \cdot r \cdot or \cdot c$ - 3.
-Miscellaneous points - a.
-Copy flag and right - b.
-Own as a distinguished right - c.
-Principle of attenuation of privilege - 4.
-What is the safety question? - a.
+- 1. Access control matrix and entities

+- a.
+State is (S, O, A) where S subjects, O objects, A access control matrix

+- b.
+Entries are rights (represent abstract notions)

+- 2. Primitive operations

+- a. enter r into A[s,o]

+- b. delete r from A[s,o]

+- c. create subject s (note that $\forall x [A[s',x] = A[x,s'] = \varnothing]$ )

+- d. create object o (note that $\forall x[A[x,o']=\varnothing]$ )

+- e. destroy subject s

+- f. destroy object o

+- 3. Commands and examples

+- a.
+Regular command: create ·file

+- b.
+Mono-operational command: make ·owner

+- c.
+Conditional command: grant · rights

+- d.
+Biconditional command: $grant \cdot read \cdot if \cdot r \cdot and \cdot c$

+- e.
+Doing "or" of 2 conditions: $grant \cdot read \cdot if \cdot r \cdot or \cdot c$

+- 4. Miscellaneous points

+- a.
+Copy flag and right

+- b.
+Own as a distinguished right

+- c.
+Principle of attenuation of privilege

+- 5. What is the safety question?

+- a.
 An unauthorized state is one in which a generic right r could be leaked into an entry in the ACM that did not previously contain r.
-An initial state is safe for r if it cannot lead to a state in which r could be leaked. - b.
-Question: in a given arbitrary protection system, is safety decidable? - 5.
-Mono-operational case: there is an algorithm that decides whether a given mono-operational system and initial state is safe for a given generic right. - 6.
-General case: It is undecidable whether a given state of a given protection system is safe for a given generic right. - a.
-Approach: represent Turing machine tape as access control matrix, transitions as commands - b.
-Reduce halting problem to it - 7.
-Related results - a.
-The set of unsafe systems is recursively enumerable - b.
-Monotonicity: no delete or destroy primitive operations - c.
-The safety question for biconditional monotonic protection systems is undecidable. - d.
-The safety question for monoconditional monotonic protection systems is decidable. - e.
+An initial state is safe for r if it cannot lead to a state in which r could be leaked.

+- b.
+Question: in a given arbitrary protection system, is safety decidable?

+- 6. Mono-operational case: there is an algorithm that decides whether a given mono-operational system and initial state is safe for a given generic right.

+- 7. General case: It is undecidable whether a given state of a given protection system is safe for a given generic right.

+- a.
+Approach: represent Turing machine tape as access control matrix, transitions as commands

+- b.
+Reduce halting problem to it

+- 8. Related results

+- a.
+The set of unsafe systems is recursively enumerable

+- b.
+Monotonicity: no delete or destroy primitive operations

+- c.
+The safety question for biconditional monotonic protection systems is undecidable.

+- d.
+The safety question for monoconditional monotonic protection systems is decidable.

+- e.
 The safety question for monoconditional protection systems without the destroy primitive operation is decidable.